wezm/feedlynx/README.md

 If packaging Feedlynx for an operating system registry it might make sense to use `native-tls`.
 On Linux and BSD systems that adds a dependency on OpenSSL.

+### Using a Container (Docker or Podman)

+A Dockerfile is included in the repository.
+A lightweight container image can be built like this:

+    docker build -t feedlynx .

+The container expects the path to the feed in `/data`, so we can use a volume mount to have persistent storage:

+    docker run -p 127.0.0.1:8001:8001 -v ./data:/data \
+      -e FEEDLYNX_PRIVATE_TOKEN=ExampleExampleExampleExample1234 \
+      -e FEEDLYNX_FEED_TOKEN=FeedFeedFeedFeedFeedFeedFeedFeed /data/feed.xml

+The application then can be accessed at <http://localhost:8001> like it would run without a container.
+If using Podman, just replace the usage of the `docker` command with `podman`.

 Credits
 -------